sanjaypujare/grpc-java/examples/example-xds/ug-example/README-envoy-client.txt

 Assuming 10.80.4.150 is the IP address of your backend pod which is running the gRPC service

-Enter the Envoy container using: kubectl exec -it example-grpc-client-xxx-yyy -n example-grpc-client -c example-grpc-client  -- /bin/bash
+Enter the application container using: kubectl exec -it example-grpc-client-xxx-yyy -n example-grpc-client -c example-grpc-client  -- /bin/bash

 build/install/example-xds/bin/xds-hello-world-client my-xds-client example-grpc-server:8000